Rock, Mineral and Geology Gifts

 This all weather notebook is constructed with paper that won’t turn to mush when wet and will repel water, sweat, grease, mud, and even survive the accidental laundry mishap.

 Rock collection display cases make awesome gifts for rockhounds.
-The reason I like this display case is because it has 50 removable plastic containers in it that hold your rock collection.
+The reason I like this display case is because it’s adjustable meaning it can accommodate all different types of rock collections.

 For a closer look at some of the best display cases, check you my post about the best display cases for rockhounds.